tmb5cg/Fifa-Autobidder/README.md

 The webapp should open in a new browser, along with the GUI.

-1. Accept the prompt to install Adblocker.
+1. Accept the prompt to install uBlock Origin.
 2. Login, either automatically (and fetch code manually) or entirely manually
 3. Enter filter URL in the GUI and make sure it was processed correctly (you will see the filters populate)
 4. Go to the "Search the Transfer Market" page and click "Start Bot"